Natural Phonics Primer

 Check out Reading Boot Camp for a top flight program that features The Natural Phonics Primer.
 Their goal is to make strong readers, powerful thinkers, and informed decisions makers.
 Here is an exciting article from 2000 about the Reading Boot Camp Founder, Kathy Alfke-Simpson.

-Natural Phonics Primer Alphabet Cards.
-Here alphabet strips
+Natural Phonics Primer 3 x 5 Alphabet Cards.
+Here are alphabet strips

 Chart for Recording Video Viewing.
 Student use tally marks to record each time they watch a video.